 Blame Ebro: Speaking of God, I notice something that you tweet often about asking God directly for what you specifically want.

 Jeevan Brown: Yeah, my pastor, Pastor Jenkins from [First Baptist Church of] Glenarden, spoke about that a few times.
-He said people may pray, but they don’t really say how they feel.
-Sometimes when I pray, I be mad!
+He said people might pray, but they don’t say how they feel.
+Sometimes when I pray, I am mad!
 Like the other day, I was hitting the bed while I was praying because something wasn’t going right.
 He said “God already knows what you’re thinking anyway.
 So just say exactly how you feel, and say what you want.”
-I found out when I do that, things move quicker.
+I found out when I do that; things move quicker.
 It moves way quicker.
 I just say exactly what I want, I’m not afraid to ask.
 If I don’t feel right about certain situations, I just start praying right then and there.
-Once I do that, I feel some of that anger get off me.
+Once I do that, I feel some of that anger get from me.
 My thing is I need to feel happy all the time.
 I want to feel happy and have good vibes all the time.
 When you feel that way, you get more of that [postive energy] back.
 I’ve been practicing [that] for a long time with my pastor, watching sermons, listening to “The Secret” and reading “The 7 Spiritual Laws of Success,” “The Outliner,” and “The Alchemist.”
-All those books really helped me to have a good mind.
+All those books helped me to have a good mind.

 Blame Ebro: You’ve been successful in journalism, and now you’re a published author.
 So now the question is, what’s next?

 Jeevan Brown: I have a lot of ideas.
 My mind is working 24/7.
 Having ideas constantly is a blessing.
 I have a clothing line I’m going to do.
 I had one before, but I’ve always had a passion for clothes.
 I’m also working on my second book.
-I’m not going to release the title yet, somebody might try to steal it [laughs].
+I’m not going to release the title yet; somebody might try to steal it [laughs].
 It has nothing to do with “A Lesson Learned.”
 I’ll be leaving my 9 to 5 soon.
 I didn’t come all the way to Atlanta, away from my family, to be behind a desk.
 I can go home and do that.
 I’m going to take a screenwriting class, to [learn how to] turn the book into a movie.
 Once I release the second book, I’m going to start working on “A Lesson Learned II.”
-I want to talk to people in their late teens and early 20’s to let them know you don’t have to be a rapper.
+I want to talk to people in their late teens, and early 20’s to let them know you don’t have to be a rapper.
 You can be a writer -an author!
 I plan to talk at schools.
 I want to show the youth that you can do a lot with writing and it’s not boring.
-I still love music, pop culture and hip-hop, so my way of going about things is in a guerilla style.
+I still love music, pop culture, and hip-hop, so my way of going about things is in a guerilla style.

 Blame Ebro: You’re self-published.
 What has that grind taught you?

-Jeevan Brown: It taught me that you can do anything you put your mind to.
+Jeevan Brown: It taught me that you could do anything you put your mind to.
 It taught me that YouTube and Google is a beast!
 I watched YouTube and googled how to do a lot of stuff.
-It taught me to live in great fortitude, to be resilient and never give up.
+It taught me to live with great fortitude, to be resilient and never give up.
 As long as you got God on your side, you’ll be ok.
-Its a bigger profit when you go independent.
+It’s a bigger profit when you go independent.
 Like Jay Z selling albums out of his car when he first came out, or Slim Thug making a million independent without any label.
 The publishing game is just like the music game.
 No one is signing with major publishing companies anymore.
 And they’re all self-marketing.
-So, I think once I get big on my own, I’ll be able to negotiate my own deal with a publishing company.
+So, I think once I get big on my own, I’ll be able to negotiate my deal with a publishing company.
 It turns into a “what can you do for me, what do you bring to the table?” situation.
 So, that’s what I learned.
 I did everything myself except the cover.
 Julian [Dangerfield] did that, but I had the idea.
 I tried to learn photoshop!
 I tried to learn from a workshop on YouTube, but Julian has something special.
 He did it all himself.
-I had these ideas in my head and I executed them.
+I had these ideas in my head, and I executed them.
 I didn’t spend two years out of my life just to release a book and let it go.
 I have everything planned and scheduled down to what I’m posting on Instagram.

 Blame Ebro: What advice would you give to the next generation of writers?

-Jeevan Brown: Whatever you do put your blood, sweat and tears in it.
-There were a lot of times where I wanted to give up and I needed to find your safety net.
+Jeevan Brown: Whatever you do put your blood, sweat, and tears in it.
+There were a lot of times where I wanted to give up, and I needed to find your safety net.
 You need to find [out] why you’re doing it and the purpose behind it.
 Not just to say you did it, or for the money.
 Every time you are about to give up, think about why you’re doing it and who you’re doing it for.
-I’m doing it for my family and my friends, it’s bigger than me.
+I’m doing it for my family and my friends; it’s bigger than me.
 So think about what you’re writing.
 Is it bigger than you?
 Are you trying to help a generation?
 My audience is the youth.
-They’re different from us, they’re a little more off the chain than we were.
+They’re different from us; they’re a little more off the chain than we were.
 So, I can help them navigate through these situations before they make a [bad] decision.
 They may remember a story from “A Lesson Learned” and decide not to make that bad choice.
 I’m here to help the kids that look just like me.
-When I went to talk to a high school, I could see a lot of them were just like me and I had their attention the entire time.
-The teacher told me afterwards that some of those kids were the baddest kids in the school, but they were really listening to me.
-That’s because I’ve been where they’ve been and they understood me.
+When I went to talk to a high school, I could see a lot of them were just like me, and I had their attention the entire time.
+The teacher told me afterward that some of those kids were the baddest kids in the school, but they were listening to me.
+That’s because I’ve been where they’ve been, and they understood me.
 They knew I wasn’t coming in on some corny mess.
 So don’t give up!
 It’s going to be a long process, but you have to crawl before you walk.
 You got to have the discipline to do what you need to do, even when you don’t feel like doing it.
 That’s going to give you the biggest results.
 Keep going, keep striving for the best.